MIPRobotics/ROS_robotics_simulation/README.md

 roslaunch mip_junior_300_moveit mip_junior_300_gazebo_objects_controlled.launch
 ```
 This launch file will:
-- launch our world in gazebo
+- launch a world in gazebo
 - spawn the robot
 - load the controllers defined in ros_controllers.yaml
 - run the controller spawner